Daisy-McG/Hangman/README.md

 Full test results can be found [here](assets/test-results/ms2_test_results.xlsx)<br>
 Please note these results are a .xlsx file and will require excel, google docs or compatiable program to open the file.<br>
 All tests passed.
+Testing of custom 404 page was performed to ensure you could navigate back to the home page without needing to use the browser buttons.

 ### Issues and Resolutions to issues found during testing
 * Email mailto link was broken due to a space between the mailto and email.
 This was found when running code through jshint.com and was fixed by removing the space.